pygos/init/docs/cmdline.md

  * disable - disable a service.
 If the service is parameterized, requires the same arguments used for enabling, to disable the specific instance of the service.
+ * schedule - enable a gcrond service.
+Only available if this package is built with gcrond.
+ * unschedule - disnable a gcrond service.
+Only available if this package is built with gcrond.
  * dumpscript - generate an equivalent shell script from the `exec` lines of a service after applying all parameter substitutions.
  * list - list all enabled service.
 A target can be specified to only list